jcurl/RJCP.DLL.Log/apps/DltDump/docs/pcap.md

 ```

 The fields are all stored in network order (big-endian).
 The length is the
-length of the entire UDP packet including other fragments.
-The Checksum is over
+length of the entire UDP packet including the 8-byte header and all other
-the entire data octets.
+fragments.
+The Checksum is over the entire data octets, which may be split
+across multipe IPv4 fragments.

 In case of IPv4 fragmentation, the source port and destination port are only in
 the first fragment, as IP fragmentation is over IP not UDP.